occopus/docs/sphinx/source/user/setup.rst

 Installation
 ------------

-Please, perform the following steps to deploy Occopus and its dependencies in your environment:
+The steps required to deploy Occopus and its dependencies are described below.
+Alternatively, you can watch a `video on installing Occopus v1.2 <http://smith.s3.lpds.sztaki.hu/Occopus/occopus_v1.2_installation.mp4>`_ .

 #.
 Install a few system-wide packages